google/material-design-lite/CONTRIBUTING.md

 If any member of the community violates this code of conduct, the maintainers of the Material Design Lite project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.

-If you are subject to or witness unacceptable behavior, or have any other concerns, please let us know on the tracker.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please drop us a line at addyo@google.com.

 ## <a name="question"></a> Got a Question or Problem?

-If you have questions about how to use Material Design Lite, please direct these to [StackOverflow][stackoverflow].
+If you have questions about how to use Material Design Lite, please direct these to [StackOverflow][stackoverflow] and use the `material-design-lite` tag.
 We are also available on GitHub issues.

 ## <a name="issue"></a> Found an Issue?
 If you find a bug in the source code or a mistake in the documentation, you can help us by